Nunation

-Nunation (تَنوِين, ALA), in some Semitic languages such as Arabic, is the addition of one of three vowel diacritics (ḥarakāt) to a noun or adjective.

-This is used to indicate the word ends in an alveolar nasal without the addition of the letter nūn.
+Nunation (تَنوِين, ALA), in some Semitic languages such as Arabic, is the addition of one of three diacritics (cf. ḥarakāt) to a noun or adjective in order to indicate that the word ends in a sequence of a vowel and an alveolar nasal (English 'n').
+Thus, the presence of a consonant is exceptionally expressed without the addition of the corresponding letter (which otherwise normally would have been nūn).
+The sequences marked by the diacritics represent case endings (nominative, accusative and genitive).
 The noun phrase is fully declinable and syntactically unmarked for definiteness, identifiable in speech.